 Is your kid stressed out over school exams?
 We spoke to psychologist Dr Sanveen Kang-Sadhnani, about helping to ease the pressure on our kids and teaching them how to tackle tests with a healthy attitude.

 We all want our kids to enjoy their school years: to learn something new every day, achieve their goals and make lasting friends along the way.
-Here in Singapore, we’re lucky that a quality education is available to all – and whether your child is in a local or international school, each child will go through the same roller coaster of school life.
+Here in Singapore, we’re lucky that quality education is available to all – and whether your child is in a local or international school, each child will go through the same roller coaster of school life.

-Dr Sanveen Kang-Sadhnani, a Clinical Psychologist, spoke to us about how we can help our kids during a stressful time, and develop a healthy attitude toward school exams.
+Dr Sanveen Kang-Sadhnani, a clinical psychologist, spoke to us about how we can help our kids during a stressful time, and develop a healthy attitude toward school exams.

 How to help kids during school exams